 For those who don’t know, the heartfelt song is about Billie’s past mental health issues.
 When talking with The New York Times Magazine in March 2020 about “Everything I Wanted,” the Grammy winner explained, “I admitted something that I was… It wasn’t a physical thing I was admitting.
 I don’t know how to put it without actually saying it, and I don’t want to actually say it.
 But it was me admitting to something that was very serious about my depression.
 A very serious step that I was admitting that I was planning on taking.”

 Both Selena and Billie have been super open about their struggles with depression throughout their time in the spotlight.
 In January 2020, the “Bad Guy” songstress revealed that there was a point during her whirlwind rise to fame in 2018 when she had serious thoughts about killing herself.

-“I don’t want to be dark, but I genuinely didn’t think I would make it to 17,” she admitted during The Gayle King Grammy Special.
+“I don’t want to be dark, but I genuinely didn’t think I would make it to 17,” she admitted during an interview.
 “I didn’t ever think I would be happy again, ever.”